 - 1. Awareness and practice of basic skills, vocabulary, and aesthetics of fine art to achieve visual literacy and thinking in a range of academic disciplines. - 2.
-Conceive, design, realize, and assess artworks through technical proficiency, understanding of the relationship between form and content, and knowledge of artistic theory and practice. - By reconsidering familiar ways of thinking, develop creativity and original thinking in the critical analysis of art culminating in a successful capstone project.

-- 4. Engage in effective critique of personal work, peer contributions, and installations while fostering respect and active collaboration. - 5.
+Conceive, design, realize, and assess artworks through technical proficiency, understanding of the relationship between form and content, and knowledge of artistic theory and practice. - 3.
+By reconsidering familiar ways of thinking, develop creativity and original thinking in the critical analysis of art culminating in a successful capstone project. - 4.
+Engage in effective critique of personal work, peer contributions, and installations while fostering respect and active collaboration. - 5.
 Develop and utilize verbal and written communication to describe, analyze, critique, and theorize works of art. - 6.
 Think critically about issues of value, representation, hierarchy, and power that influence contemporary understandings of what constitutes art in a variety of cultural circumstances by reading, discussing, and engaging with a range of methodologies and theory. - 7.
 Recognize major figures and movements in the history of art and understand their relevance to current practices of art within a global context. - 8.
-Foster growth in the arts through outreach in a diversity of communities to foster ethical leadership, civic engagement, and cultural competence.
+Foster growth in the arts through outreach in a diversity of communities to foster ethical leadership, civic engagement, and cultural competence. - 9.
+Develop theory to practice engagement in current art making trends, including interdisciplinary hybrids of technology and studio art.